 On March 13, 2020, the President of the United States declared a national emergency with respect to the Pandemic.
-In addition, the United States Congress recently enacted several COVID-19-related bills, including the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), signed into law on March 27, 2020, which provides over \$2 trillion of direct financial aid to American families, payroll and operating expense support for small businesses, and loan assistance for distressed industries, as well as providing funds to and directing the Federal Reserve System to support the capital markets.
+In addition, the United States Congress recently enacted several COVID-19-related bills, including the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), signed into law on March 27, 2020, and the Consolidated Appropriations Act, 2021, signed into law on December 27, 2020, which together provided direct financial aid to American families, payroll and operating expense support for small businesses, and loan assistance for distressed industries, as well as providing funds to and directing the Federal Reserve System to support the capital markets.

 Among other things, the CARES Act provides that (a) for a period of 60-days ended on May 17, 2020, lenders were prohibited from foreclosing all mortgage loans which are FHA insured, VA, HUD or Rural Housing guaranteed, or purchased or securitized by Fannie Mae or Freddie Mac (collectively, "Federal Single Family Loans") and (b) during the COVID-19 emergency, Federal Single Family Loan borrowers directly or indirectly facing economic difficulties as a result of the coronavirus can seek up to 360 days of payment forbearance.
-In addition to the foreclosure and eviction relief provided by the CARES Act, HUD/FHA and the Federal Housing Finance Agency ("FHFA") also ordered the servicers of Federal Single Family Loans to suspend foreclosures of Federal Single Family Loans; HUD/FHA and FHFA have extended their foreclosure and eviction moratoriums for single-family residences through December 31, 2020.
-Additionally, to further prevent the spread of COVID-19, the Centers for Disease Control and Prevention, in the federal Department of Health and Human Services, on September 1, 2020, issued an Order which prevents any entity with a legal right to pursue eviction, or other possessory action, from evicting certain covered persons (as defined in the Order) from residential properties for non-payment through December 31, 2020.
+In addition to the foreclosure and eviction relief provided by the CARES Act, HUD/FHA and the Federal Housing Finance Agency ("FHFA") also ordered the servicers of Federal Single Family Loans to suspend foreclosures of Federal Single Family Loans; HUD/FHA and FHFA have extended their foreclosure and eviction moratoriums for Federal Single Family Loans through June 30, 2021.
+To date, HUD/FHA, VA, USDA-RD and FHFA have also extended the original forbearance periods granted under the CARES Act (360 days) by up to an additional 180 days, for a total permissible forbearance period of up to eighteen months; eligibility for the extended forbearance period is limited to borrowers with Federal Single Family Loans in COVID-19 forbearance as of June 30, 2020 with respect to HUD/FHA, VA and USDA-RD and as of February 28, 2021 with respect to FHFA.
+Additionally, to further prevent the spread of COVID-19, the Centers for Disease Control and Prevention, in the federal Department of Health and Human Services, on September 4, 2020, issued an Order which prevents any entity with a legal right to pursue eviction, or other possessory action, from evicting certain covered persons (as defined in the Order) from residential properties for non-payment through December 31, 2020.
+This Order has been extended through March 31, 2021.
+On February 25, 2021, the U.S. District Court for the Eastern District of Texas entered a declaratory judgment declaring this Order unconstitutional.
+The court did not enter an injunction against enforcement of the Order but left open that possibility if the federal government does not abide by the declaratory judgment.
+The U.S. Department of Justice has appealed the decision to the U.S. Court of Appeals for the Fifth Circuit.
 Such foreclosure and eviction moratoriums are subject to possible further extension.